crowjm/crowjm.github.io/_posts/2015-08-15-for-grandpa.md

 layout: post
 title:  "For Grandpa"
 date:   2015-08-15
-excerpt: I love design because it creates order in chaos.
-I love design because good design mandates empathy and inclusiveness.
-And new to my list of why I love design is that it's a way to feel closer to people I've lost.
+excerpt: New to my list of why I love design is that it's a way to feel closer to people I've lost.
 ---

 When I started my blog, I wanted its sole purpose to be documenting my journey as a designer.
 I was very adamant that I would keep my personal life out of it.
 But life shows up and the line between the two gets blurred and here we are.